 Previously a fixed trio of maps, players will now be able to jump into the following:

 - Cafe Dostoyevsky

 Many players have been complaining about the fact that certain operators blend in with the environment while wearing certain skins.
-In a recent post, Ubisoft promised to address this issue in the Y6S3 update.
+This is being dealt with with a new rim lighting technique that subtly highlights a character's silhouette.

 Quality of Life Changes

 If you have an Elite Skin, you'll now be able to use the headgear and uniform independently of one another, and Ubisoft has promised more customisation in the future – potentially for Y6S4.